 - To recognize hog buyers, $5.00 will be retained from the proceeds of each hog sold to purchase a newspaper advertisement.

-- The swine barn will be closed during the swine weigh-in and after 5:45 p.m. the day of the show and during the show.
-Only committee members or designated volunteers are permitted.
+- The swine barn will be closed during the swine weigh-in, after 3:45 PM the day of the show, during the show, and 6 PM through the end of the swine sale on sale day.
+Only committee members or designated volunteers are permitted in the barn.

 - The Swine Committee reserves the right to amend and interpret these rules and regulations as they see fit.

-- The intent to have gilt entries at the 2019 Swine Show must be on your fair exhibit registration form which is due May 15, 2019.
-Your 4-H or FFA Advisor will need to confirm your participation in a gilt project before a gilt entry may be brought to the 2019 fair on Sunday.
+- The intent to have gilt entries at the 2021 Swine Show must be on your fair exhibit registration form which is due May 31, 2021.
+Your 4-H or FFA Advisor will need to confirm your participation in a gilt project before a gilt entry may be brought to the 2021 Fair on Sunday.

 - Youth must complete the breeding section of their project book to be eligible to show gilt the following year.
 Please always make sure you have the proper Gilt project book by June weigh in.

-- Animals entered in the gilt class (now the Breeding Gilt Class) are not eligible for the 4-H FFA Livestock sale.
-Only Swine shown in the market classes may be sold.
+- Animals entered in the breeding gilt class are not eligible for the 4-H FFA Livestock sale.

 |Reserve Champion Gilt||Rosette|